TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 - For the bibliography, no font changes or other html-level markup is used.
 It is plain (Unicode) text.
 The only special cases are making urls be live links, and newlines before bullets.
-(We should revise the process to translate bbls like abstracts.)
+(We should revise the process to translate bbls like abstracts.
+And structured references.)

 On the other hand, sometimes authors use one-off abbreviations or complicated TeX code in their abstracts or bibliographies.
 In such cases,